In this article...

 Equitable Distribution

-Iowa is a state that recognizes equitable distribution among the spouses who are divorcing to divide property among spouses upon divorce in 2022.
+Iowa is a state that recognizes equitable distribution among the spouses who are divorcing to divide property among spouses upon divorce.
 Equitable distribution simply means that the court will divide the property among the spouses according to what is fair.
 The Iowa court will look at many factors in considering equitable distribution among spouses who are divorcing.
 Orders for Disposition of Property Section §598.21 (5) Division of property.
 The court shall divide all property, except inherited property or gifts received or expected by one party, equitably between the parties after considering all of the following:

 Learn how long a divorce typically takes in Iowa in our recent article: How Long Does It Take To Get Divorced In Iowa?